NishtaSapra21/surfs_up/README.md

 ## Overview

-This analysis reports temperature trends of month of June and December in Oahu, in order to determine if surf and ice-cream shop business is sustainable year-around or not using Python, Pandas functions and methods and SQLAlchemy.
+This analysis reports temperature trends for month of June and December in Oahu, in order to determine if surf and ice-cream shop business is sustainable year-around or not using Python, Pandas functions and methods and SQLAlchemy.

 ## Results